yetanalytics/xapipe/doc/json.md

 }
 ```
 The `id` field can be specified in much the same way as with `--job-id` on the CLI.
 This will specify an ID for a new job, or allow you to resume a previously stored job.

+The optional `version` field denotes the version of the job specification itself.
+If not present it will be assumed to be the latest version.
+JSON jobs specifying older versions will be upgraded if possible or an error will be returned.

 The other options under the `config` map are optional and will default to the values specific on the [options guide](options.md).
 When restarting an existing job these values can be changed via giving them values here, or they will retain the previous job definition's values.